Powerful SD Union Leader Behind 101 Ash Deal Remains Silent on Growing Scandal

 “Based on all the publicity, you might think it is the crummiest building the city owns or leases — riddled with asbestos and saddled with plumbing, electrical and air systems that are past their useful life,” Zucchet wrote.
 “In fact, 101 Ash is the nicest, most modern, functional office space the city controls.”

-Zucchet exaggerated the usefulness of the building and falsely claimed it to be in better condition than plainly superior office spaces in the Civic Center Plaza building and offices in a City-owned building in Kearney Mesa which house critical disaster preparedness personnel and the City’s Emergency Operations Center (EOC).
+Zucchet exaggerated the usefulness of the building and falsely claimed it to be in better condition than plainly superior office spaces in the Civic Center Plaza building which the City bought the year before signing the 101 Ash deal, as well as a City-owned building in Kearny Mesa which houses critical disaster preparedness personnel and the City’s newest Emergency Operations Center (EOC).

+During the same period, Zucchet’s union was helping fund an independent expenditure committee that spent over $1.4 million in support of Todd Gloria’s campaign for Mayor against Councilwoman Barbara Bry.
+Other major funders of the committee were the San Diego Regional Chamber of Commerce headed by former Mayor Jerry Sanders, the San Diego Police Officers’ union, and several other employees’ unions.
+The committee’s ads attacked Bry who was was one of the biggest critics of the 101 Ash deal.

 Less than two months after Zucchet’s gushing article, he was elevated to be the Chair of the Port’s Board of Commissioners, leading an agency that oversees all land and development on San Diego’s port lands in the five port cities; San Diego, Coronado, National City, Chula Vista, and Imperial Beach.

-As a Port Commissioner, Zucchet is a representative of the City’s best interests, but as the union leader, he negotiates with the City for better pay and benefits for his members, as well as protect employees from wrongful termination or other adverse actions taken by the City.

-Some critics have raised concerns that Zucchet has a conflict of interest or at minimum, of conflicting duties of loyalty, by serving on the Port as a political appointee of the same City Council which he lobbies for his union.
+Some critics have raised concerns that Zucchet has a conflict of interest or, at minimum, of conflicting duties of loyalty, by serving on the Port as a political appointee of the same City Council which he lobbies for his union.

 None of the six other Port Commissioners have jobs where they work both with and against the same Council that appoints them.

-Confronting the City on its actions and inactions on the 101 Ash building would expose City officials who Zucchet interacts with and would put political pressure on the same elected officials who appoint and re-appoint Zucchet to the Port position.
+Confronting the City on its actions and inactions on the 101 Ash building would expose City officials who Zucchet interacts with both on union and Port business, and would put political pressure on the same elected officials who appoint and re-appoint Zucchet to the Port position.

 REPRESENTING EMPLOYEES’ INTERESTS